Yued: Language

 After colonisation, the number of fluent Yued speakers fell due to cultural assimilation policies which prevented Aboriginal people from practising their native language.
-As a result, contemporary Yued people speak a dialect of the English language known as Aboriginal English with very few fluent speakers left.
+As a result, contemporary Yued people speak a dialect of the English language known as Aboriginal English.

 Names

 There is a lack of concrete evidence to support that the endonym for this region was Yued and some sources suggests that it is rather a name used by non-Yued people to refer to the region.
-However, there is evidence that in the 19th century Aboriginal people living in New Norcia referred to themselves as "Jun-ar", as recorded in the memoir of Rosendo Salvado.
+There is evidence that in the 19th century some Aboriginal people living in New Norcia referred to themselves as "Jun-ar", as recorded in the memoir of Rosendo Salvado.

-Research suggests that at least some local Noongar people called the Yued region "Minnalyungar" (a general name given by northerners, meaning "Southern People"), and "Jaburu-Jungara" (a Whadjuk name, where Jaburu means "north" by locals).
-However, in contemporary culture, "Yuat" is used by the local people as self-descriptive name.

-Geography
+One exonym used by the Yued's northern neighbours for their territory was "Minnalyungar" (meaning 'southern people').
+The Whadjuk term for thedm was "Jaburu-Jungara" (Jaburu signifying "north").
+In modern times, Yued is now the standard self-descriptive term used by local people in the area.